AmanRawat007/foosball-leader-board/README.md

 It is an application for the foosball event, where every new team can register themselves for the event and also feed the match details, where the winning team will be awarded with +20 points and loosing team peanalised with -20 points.
-There is also a leader board page which show the details of top 5 team with their repective points.
-Every team can go and check whether their team is registered properly or not.
+There is also a leader board page which show the details of top 5 team with their repective points along with this there is a section for registered teams where every team can go and check whether their team is registered properly or not.